Sydney-Informatics-Hub/Somatic-ShortV/README.md

 # User guide

-The following will perform somatic short variant calling for all samples present in `/path/to/<cohort>.config`.
-Once you're set up (see the guide above), change into the `Somatic-ShortV` directory after cloning this repository.
-The scripts use relative paths and the `Somatic-ShortV` is your working directory.
-Adjust compute resources requested in the `.pbs` files using the guide provided in each of the parallel scripts.
-This will often be according to the number of samples in `/path/to/<cohort>.config`.
+The following will perform somatic short variant calling for all samples present in `<cohort>.config`.
+AFter setting up, __change into and submit jobs from the `Somatic-ShortV` directory__.

 __Adding new samples to a cohort for PoN__: If you have sequenced new samples belonging to a cohort that was previously sequenced and wish to re-create PoN with all samples, you can skip some of the processing steps for the previously sequenced samples.
 If you would like to do this: